shervindokhtshamsi/p53_binding_sites/README.md

 While practical contributions are not sought due to the educational nature of this project, engaging in discussions and sharing insights is welcomed.

-Accuracy Description:

-The p53 Binding Site Predictor achieved an accuracy of 93% in predicting binding sites for p53.
-This accuracy value reflects the performance of the machine learning model on the educational dataset and with the techniques employed in this project.